REditorSupport/vscode-R/README.md

 Alternatively, individual addin functions can be bound to keys using `r.runRCommand` as described in _Creating keybindings for R commands_ below.

 See the wiki for [lists of supported `{rstudioapi}` commands, and verified compatible addin packages](https://github.com/Ikuyadeu/vscode-R/wiki/RStudio-addin-support).

+### Live Share support

+The session watcher further enhances LiveShare collaboration.
+The workspace viewer, data view, plots, and browsers are available to guests through the host session.
+To enable this feature, *both* the host and guest must have this extension and session watcher enabled.

+Hosts can control the level of access guests have through the provided Live Share Control view.
+This provides the following controls:

+* Whether guests can access the current R session and its workspace
+* Whether R commands should be forwarded from the guest to the host terminal (bypasses terminal permissions)
+* Whether opened R browsers should be shared with guests

 ### How to disable it